gilzamir18/AI4U/doc/ai4ugym.md

 | make_inference_network | Method used only by A3C algorithm.                                             |

 The next step is to set up the environment.
 To do this, you call the method 'configure' from the object `env` passing the dictionary `environment_definition` as an argument.
-If you don't want to create the dictionary from scratch, you can import a preconfigured dictionary from the `unityremote.utils` module.
+If you don't want to create the dictionary from scratch, you can import a preconfigured dictionary from the `ai4u.utils` module.
 Most parameters do not need to be specified.
 For example, the following attributes are likely to have to be modified:

-	from unityremote.utils import environment_definitions as env_def
+	from ai4u.utils import environment_definitions as env_def
 	#set new values
 	env_def['actions'] = [('tx', 10)]
 	env_def['actions_meaning'] = ['horizontal movement']